Skip to main content

 • “While certain systems need polish and some mechanics lack depth or refinement, the foundation is solid and shows a great deal of promise.”

-• “Most of the translations are good or good enough, but it needs a bit more polish on some of the tooltips, that at times can make the game mechanics unclear.”
+• “Most of the translations are good or good enough, but it needs a bit more polish on some of the tooltips, which at times can make the game mechanics unclear.”

 • grinding